Synthetixio/SIPs/SCCP/sccp-87.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-The current cap is set to 30m of which sUSD 28 million is utilized in shorts and borrows, so there is not much room for new users to take loans or short available assets.
+The current cap was configured to sUSD 30 million in [SCCP-85](https://sips.synthetix.io/SCCP/sccp-85) of which sUSD 28 million is currently utilized in shorts and borrows, so there is not much room for new users to take loans or short available assets.

 ## Abstract